Top 6 Easiest States to Get PR in Australia in 2026

 1. Tasmania

 Tasmania is a small island state located south of mainland Australia.
 It is known for its stunning natural beauty, unique wildlife, and high-quality produce.
-Tasmania is also one of the easiest states to get PR in Australia.
+Tasmania is known for its favourable immigration policies and ample opportunities for skilled workers, making it one of the easiest places to immigrate to in Australia.

-The Tasmanian Government offers Subclass 491 and Subclass 190 visa pathways that lead to PR.
+The Tasmanian Government offers the following visa pathways that lead to permanent residency in Australia

-- Skilled Nominated Visa (Subclass 190): This permanent visa allows you to reside and work in Tasmania.
+The Skilled Nominated Visa (Subclass 190) is a permanent visa that allows you to reside and work in Tasmania.
 If nominated by Tasmania, you gain five extra points toward meeting the 65-point pass mark on the skilled visa points test set by the Department of Home Affairs.

-However, it's crucial to note that if nominated by the Tasmanian Government, you must live in Tasmania for two years post-visa approval.
+However, it's crucial to note that if nominated by the Tasmanian Government, you're required to live in Tasmania for a duration of 2 years post-visa approval.

 Additionally, if you're nominated for a Subclass 491 Skilled Work Regional (Provisional) visa, future nomination for a permanent Subclass 190 Skilled Nominated visa won't be applicable.
 Instead, the Subclass 491 visa acts as a route to permanent residency through the Subclass 191 (Skilled Regional) visa.